cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 #Hello !! ( child )
 ```

-Here our program send the first greeting (parent), then we clone the process and run the ```jail``` function inside and it end up printing a greeting as well.
+Here our program sends the first greeting (parent), then we clone the process and run the ```jail``` function inside and it ends up printing a greeting as well.

 ## Running programs

 It's time to load a real program.
 Let's chose [shell](https://en.wikipedia.org/wiki/Unix_shell), so we can test what's happening inside our container.
-To load a program we are going to use [execvp](https://linux.die.net/man/3/execvp), this function will replace the current process in this case the child with a instance of the program.
+To load a program we are going to use [execvp](https://linux.die.net/man/3/execvp), this function will replace the current process in this case, the child with a instance of the program.

 ```c++
 execvp("<path-to-executable>", {array-of-parameters-including-executable});